ruping/TRUP/README.md

          central_directory / version  / annotation files and directories

 If users choose to prepare annotation directories and files by themselves, it can be achieved in the following way (using hg19 as an example):
+I am devising a script to generate the annotations automatically and also make them more consistent in terms of naming.

 TRUP_ANNOTATION/hg19/